laurent-lu/SMC-Image-Denoising/README.md

 - A spectral image viewer (for example : [Tev](https://github.com/Tom94/tev) or [XnView](https://www.xnview.com/fr/))

-- One or multiple Nvidia GPU(s) with a CUDA version equal or above 11.7
+- One or multiple Nvidia GPU(s) with a CUDA version equal or greater than 11.7

 ### Retrieving the code